nxp-qoriq/atf/docs/plat/nxp/nxp-layerscape.rst

 -  Build u-boot and OPTee firstly, and get binary images: u-boot.bin and tee.bin.
    For u-boot you can use the <platform>_tfa_defconfig for build.

+-  Copy/clone the repo "ddr-phy-binary" to the tfa directory for platform needing ddr-fip.

 -  Below are the steps to build TF-A images for the supported platforms.